rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 import syntax from "syntax";
 ```

+## A Real-World Node Project with NPM Packages

-Now let's extend the `file.js` single file module to a multi-file project named "syntax", the file structure is:
+Now let's extend a single file module into a multi-file project named "syntax", the file structure is:

 ```text
 syntax/